|

 Convolvulus sabatius 'Moroccan Beauty' PP15,104 (Blue Casbah Morning Glory) - This is an improved form of the ground morning glory with a compact growth and a very prostrate habit.
 Like the species it is a trailing groundcover with soft dark green rounded leaves but it grows more flat to the ground with denser foliage.
 Light violet-blue flower appear on this plant throughout the year in areas with mild winters, otherwise the bloom period is from spring through fall.
 Plant in full sun to light shade with well-drained soil and occasional water.
 It is hardy to about 15-20 degrees F. This plant was discovered by Steven Eggleton in a seed crop of Convolvulus sabatius 'Full Moon' in Victoria, Australia.
 The selected seedling exhibited a uniquely dense and prostrate habit with short internodes.
 The plant received a U.S. Patent in August 2004 and is being marketed in the US by PlantHaven.
 EuroAmerican Propagators and Proven Winners haven chosen to market this plant under the name Blue Casbah.
 We grew this plant from 2005 until 2008.

-This information about Convolvulus sabatius 'Moroccan Beauty' PP15,104 displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Convolvulus sabatius 'Moroccan Beauty' PP15,104 displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |

 |